 Unexpected fees and upgrades

 No one wants to be surprised by their bill, and no one wants to be automatically upgraded without a warning, just in case your site needs maintenance.
-There are plenty of managed hosting providers out there—don’t stick to one if you don’t have to.
+There are plenty of managed hosting providers out there—don’t stick with one if you don’t have to.

 Not enough support

 If you are waiting ages for responses to your questions, then is your hosting service even providing what was promised?
 When it comes to web hosting, communication is incredibly important.
 Plus, you want to surround yourself with WordPress experts, and if your hosting service support team seems like they don’t know what they’re talking about or unfriendly, then you aren’t benefitting fully from what managed WordPress hosting has to offer.
+24/7 support is no easy feat, but you want to find a host that can provide you with the service you need to run your business successfully.

 What Should You Look for in a New Host